serpaulus/Predicting_the_Final_Home_Price/README.md

 What is the predicted Sale Price for each home?

-Are there any correlation between the Sale Price and the features?
+Is there any correlation between the Sale Price and the features?

 What feature(s) has the most significant effect on the predicted final Sale Price?